Working Dogs

 About the Anatolian Shepherd Dog

-The Anatolian Shepherd Dog is a very large working dogs known for its independent nature and highly intelligent mind.
-Better suited to homes with space, the Anatolian Shepherd Dog is best matched with experienced owners.
+The Anatolian Shepherd Dog is a very large working dog known for being affectionate with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Anatolian Shepherd Dog is best matched with experienced owners.
 Typically standing 23 to 29 tall at the shoulder and weighing 80 to 150 pounds, this breed has a life expectancy of 11 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Anatolian Shepherd Dog brings a distinct combination of traits that sets it apart.
 The Anatolian Shepherd Dog has a moderate energy level that suits an active household without being overwhelming.
 Affectionate with its family, the Anatolian Shepherd Dog strikes a healthy balance between independence and closeness.